Jump to content

 Participation: ongoing

-At the Mainz Youth Conference, up to 300 young people between the ages of 13 and 17 can develop their own municipal projects and present them to representatives from city politics and city administration.
-The young people then implement the projects with the support of the city administration and politicians.
+At the Mainz Youth Conference, up to 300 young people between the ages of 13 and 17 can develop their own local projects and present them to representatives from city government and city administration.
+Afterward, the young people implement the projects with the support of city government and city administration.
 The Youth Conference takes place once a year.
-Here you can find information about the 2025 Youth Conference:
+Here is some information about the 2025 Youth Conference:

 Photo of Jockel-Fuchs-Platz with a view of the town hall